-Waiver Goal Activities Implementation Timeline Pursue Indiana Administrative Code (IAC) change Will be filed by December 31, 2018 for coverage and reimbursement of OTPs • Pursue IAC amendments to Mental Health Services Will be filed by December 31, 2018 Rule for outpatient services Pursue IAC and SPA amendments to move IOT IAC will be filed by December 31, 2018.
+Waiver Goal Activities Implementation Timeline Pursue Indiana Administrative Code (IAC) change Will be filed by December 31, 2018 for coverage and reimbursement of OTPs Pursue IAC amendments to Mental Health Services Will be filed by December 31, 2018 Rule for outpatient services Pursue IAC and SPA amendments to move IOT IAC will be filed by December 31, 2018.
 SPA coverage from MRO to State Plan amendment filed by June 30, 2018.
-Pursue amendment to 1915(b)(4) waiver Will be filed by June 30, 2018 Make necessary systems changes to CoreMMIS Will be completed by June 30, 2018 related to IOT coverage change , Develop provider communication over new IOT Contingent upon approval of SPA (formal benefits notification will be delivered at least 30 days prior to launch) Make necessary system changes to CoreMMIS to Will be completed by March 1, 2018 enroll residential addiction facilities and to reimburse war ee completed by march 1, 2010 for residential treatment Improve access to critical levels of Develop provider communication over new residential Ongoing as part of roll-out: formal care for SUD treatment treatment facility benefits communication will be released with at least 30 Determine final action and necessary system changes Fall 2018 to CoreMMIS to allow reimbursement for inpatient 1 an 2016 SUD stays on a per diem basis Develop provider communication over changes in Ongoing as part of roll-out; formal reimbursement structure communication will be released with at least 30 Tempursement structure days-notice ahead of launch Make necessary system changes to allow Spring 2018 reimbursement for Addiction Recovery Management Spring 2018 Pursue State Plan Amendment (SPA) to add Spring 2018 coverage and reimbursement of services.
-Coverage Spring 2016 of services will begin upon approval of SPA Pursue IAC changes to add coverage of Addiction Will be filed by December 31, 2018 will be filed by December 31, 2018 Recovery Management Services Develop provider communication over new addiction Ongoing as part of roll-out; formal communication will be released with at least 30 recovery management benefits days-notice ahead of launch Provider education on ASAM Criteria Provider education on ASAIVI Criteria Ongoing throughout 2018 Dayalanment of standard mior authorization SLID Will be completed by July 1, 2018 Use of evidence-based SUD- Development of standard prior authorization SUD will be completed by July 1, 2018 specific patient placement criteria treatment form W/II b - £1- J b Ib 1 2010 specific patient placement criteria Review contracts and pursue amendments where Will be filed by July 1, 2018 necessary Will be a smallest of her December 21, 2019 Review CANS/ANSA for alignment with ASAM Will be completed by December 31, 2018 Criteria W"II 1 1 D 1 21 2017 Use of nationally recognized SUD- Finalize process for provisional ASAM designation Will be completed by December 31, 2017 specific program standards for T W. III C. 11 D 1 21 2010 residential treatment Insert permanent certification language in Indiana Will be filed by December 31, 2018 Administrative Code Create new provider specialty for residential Will be completed by March 1, 2018 0.00 addictions facilities W/III Sufficient provider capacity at 1 Will be completed by March 31, 2018 critical levels of care of care Assessment of ASAM providers and services Will be completed by December 31, 2018 Implementation of comprehensive Consider options for emergency responder Will be completed in early 2018 treatment and prevention strategies reimbursement of naloxone to address opioid abuse
+Pursue amendment to 1915(b)(4) waiver Will be filed by June 30, 2018 r uisue unchanche to 1915(6)(1) waiver Will be filed by suite 50, 2010 Make necessary systems changes to CoreMMIS Will be completed by June 30, 2018 related to IOT coverage change Will be completed by suite 50, 2010 Develop provider communication over new IOT Contingent upon approval of SPA (formal benefits notification will be delivered at least 30 days benefits prior to launch) Make necessary system changes to CoreMMIS to Will be completed by March 1, 2018 will be completed by March 1, 2018 enroll residential addiction facilities and to reimburse T for residential treatment Improve access to critical levels of Develop provider communication over new residential care for SUD treatment treatment facility benefits communication will be released with at least 30 Determine final action and necessary system changes Fall 2018 to CoreMMIS to allow reimbursement for inpatient SUD stays on a per diem basis Develop provider communication over changes in Ongoing as part of roll-out; formal reimbursement structure communication will be released with at least 30 days-notice ahead of launch Make necessary system changes to allow Spring 2018 reimbursement for Addiction Recovery Management Pursue State Plan Amendment (SPA) to add Spring 2018 coverage and reimbursement of services.
+Coverage of services will begin upon approval of SPA Pursue IAC changes to add coverage of Addiction Will be filed by December 31, 2018 Recovery Management Services Develop provider communication over new addiction Ongoing as part of roll-out; formal recovery management benefits communication will be released with at least 30 days-notice ahead of launch Provider education on ASAM Criteria Ongoing throughout 2018 ongoing infolghout 2010 Development of standard prior authorization SUD Will be completed by July 1, 2018 Use of evidence-based SUD- treatment form , m be completed by baly 1, 2010 specific patient placement criteria Review contracts and pursue amendments where Will be filed by July 1, 2018 speene puten pueenen enterm will be flied by July 1, 2018 necessary Review CANS/ANSA for alignment with ASAM Will be completed by December 31, 2018 - will be completed by December 51, 2018 Use of nationally recognized SUD- Finalize process for provisional ASAM designation Will be completed by December 31, 2017 specific program standards for T residential treatment Insert permanent certification language in Indiana Will be filed by December 31, 2018 Administrative Code Create new provider specialty for residential Will be completed by March 1, 2018 addictions facilities Sufficient provider capacity at Data reporting by provider specialty and ASAM level Will be completed by March 31, 2018 critical levels of care of care Assessment of ASAM providers and services Will be completed by December 31, 2018 Implementation of comprehensive Consider options for emergency responder Will be completed in early 2018 · · · · win or completed in early 2010 treatment and prevention strategies reimbursement of naloxone to address opioid abuse